pleiszenburg/scherbelberg/README.md

 # SCHERBELBERG

 `scherbelberg` provides both a CLI interface and a library for deploying and managing small [Dask](https://dask.org/)-based HPC clusters in the [Hetzner cloud](http://cloud.hetzner.com/).
-Development status *alpha*, stability *acceptable*, security at this point *questionable* at best.
+Development status *alpha*, stability *acceptable*, security also *acceptable* but implementation needs a review.

 ## Project's name